valeriansaliou/node-sales-tax/README.md

 ## What happens if a country or state schedules a tax rate change?

-As tax rate changes happen to some countries in the word on a yearly basis, `sales-tax` automatically uses the current tax rate relative to current date and time.
+As tax rate changes happen to some countries in the word on a yearly basis, `sales-tax` automatically uses the current tax rate relative to current date and time, ie. whenever you call the library functions.

-At a technical level, tax rate changes for a country can be easily scheduled by moving the current tax rate in a `before` object, which then stores the country tax rate before defined date, and then the new tax rate is stored in the main object.
+At a technical level, tax rate changes for a country can be easily scheduled from the [tax rates JSON file](https://github.com/valeriansaliou/node-sales-tax/blob/master/res/sales_tax_rates.json) by moving the current tax rate in a `before` object, which then stores the country tax rate before defined date, and then the new tax rate is stored in the main object.
 As a library user, you do not have to schedule tax rate changes, `sales-tax` handles it for you.
 Please make sure you always keep `sales-tax` up-to-date with the latest NPM version, as those tax rate changes are stored in an offline JSON file, which requires a manual library update.

-_For instance, Germany changed their VAT rate from 19% down to 16% as of 1st July 2020.
-The [tax rates JSON file](https://github.com/valeriansaliou/node-sales-tax/blob/master/res/sales_tax_rates.json) can be modified as such:_
+_For instance, Germany changed their VAT rate from 19% down to 16% as of 1st July 2020:_

 ```json
 "DE": {